slimshady62

 I agree with what a lot of people are posting about how where you grow up makes a huge difference as to how you view people of color as a young adult (and eventually through your adult years).
 I didn't necessarily grow up in a city but my town was fairly diverse and my high school had plenty of black and brown people.
 Through middle school and high school my best friend was black and I had other black friends that I hung out with a lot, although looking back I can honestly say a large part of that had to do with me being on the sports team and being able to have that exposure.
 I think its important that black and brown people really consider the fact that as young whites growing up in this generation, things have changed substantially since our white parents were around, and I think overall the racial thought process is not nearly as offensive as it used to be.
 I think unfortunately black and brown people try to assume while growing up that white people just innately arent going to like them or want to hang out with them as much and thats simply NOT the case.
 The kids in our high school that were racist were not only not popular but disliked by not just black/brown people but most of the other white population as well.

-97 weeks ago @ Race Relations Project - What about the women i... · 0 replies · +1 points
+14 years ago @ Race Relations Project - What are all of you th... · 0 replies · +1 points